Inflation Reduction Act

 1. What Are the IRA’s Prevailing Wage and Apprenticeship Requirements?

 A new policy in Subtitle D-Energy Security of the IRA grants developers/taxpayers a bonus tax credit 500% greater than a baseline tax credit of 6%.
-However, this is conditioned on requirements that project contractors meet prevailing wage apprenticeship requirements outlined in the legislation and IRS guidance.
+However, this is conditioned on requirements that project contractors meet prevailing wage and apprenticeship requirements outlined in the legislation and IRS guidance.
 Developers/taxpayers must ensure that contractors pay all construction workers prevailing wages and benefits set by the U.S. Department of Labor via the Davis-Bacon Act.
 Developers must also ensure that contractors utilize apprentices enrolled in government-registered apprenticeship programs for certain percentages of all construction hours worked on a project (12.5% of all work hours in 2023 and 15% of all work hours in 2024 and thereafter).

 All contractors with four or more employees on a jobsite must utilize at least one registered apprentice and comply with applicable apprenticeship ratios thereafter.
 The developer/taxpayer faces considerable penalties if prevailing wage and registered apprenticeship requirements are not met.
 This new policy is an unprecedented expansion of prevailing wage and government-registered apprenticeship requirements/enticements onto private construction projects via the federal tax code.